 For button activation events while the Button Input Client module (ex EFP/ECP or Rear EFP if applicable) is asleep the Button Input Client shall be capable of waking up the bus to Standby Power Mode to Tx the button press.
 This is only for buttons allowed to wake-up the bus.

-Unless noted otherwise by the Ford Button Input Client D&R engineer the Front Power button <Infotainment On>, and Eject button when pressed shall wake up the bus when the Button Input Client is asleep so that those button presses can be sent out.
+Unless noted otherwise by the Ford Button Input Client D&R engineer the Front Power button <Infotainment On>, Rear Power Button <Infotainment On> (if supported), and Eject button when pressed shall wake up the bus when the Button Input Client is asleep so that those button presses can be sent out.

 The Receiving module (ex System Master/APIM/MFD/CHR…) shall be capable of receiving the button press within 100 msec of bus wake-up (ie T1 - Ready to Receive) and capable of processing the button press once it enters Standby power mode.